 Social Knitting: Bring your Projects and Ideas for an Hour of Chatting and Knitting

-Join Cathleen Sulli and other knitters for an hour of chat.
+REGISTER HERE Join Cathleen Sulli and other knitters for an hour of chat.
 Bring your projects to show and talk about, get some advice and new ideas.
 The group will not meet on September 9th and 13th or October 11th and 18th

 Conversation with Local Gardeners- Now Meeting on Zoom

 Conversation with Local Gardeners meets monthly on the second Saturday of the month at 10:00 am.
 Bring your questions and ideas to this informal group of local expert garden enthusiasts.
 The October meeting has been moved to the 16th and will probably be by Zoom.
 This group […]

 Author Talk, The Book Smugglers: Partisans, Poets, and the Race to Save Jewish Treasures from the Nazis

 Professor David Fishman of The Jewish Theological Seminary will discuss the heroes of the Vilna ghetto who rescued art and literature from the Germans.
 His book has been hailed as has been hailed as “Monuments Men for book lovers” and “first-rate scholarship that pulses with […]

 Bagels and Books, The Weight of Ink by Rachel Kadish

 Set in London of the 1660’s and of the early twenty-first century, The Weight of Ink is the interwoven tale of two women of remarkable intellect: Ester Velaquez, and emigrant from Amsterdam who is permitted to scribe for a blind rabbi just before the plague […]